-The primordial pouch is a loose flap of skin that runs along the length of the cat’s belly but is most pronounced towards the rear.
+The primordial pouch (Cat Belly Flap) is a loose flap of skin that runs along the length of the cat’s belly but is most pronounced towards the rear.
 It can often be seen swaying from side to side when the cat walks or trots.

 Pet owners often attribute the primordial pouch to weight gain, but it is common on cats of all shapes and sizes, even slim ones.

-We don’t know for sure, but the most obvious theories are that it serves four purposes.
+We don’t know for sure, but the most obvious theories are that they may serve the following three purposes.

-1) The primordial pouch acts as a protection to the internal organs during a fight or attack.
+1) The primordial pouch acts as protection to the internal organs during a fight or attack.
 If you have ever seen cats in a fight, you may have noticed that they often kick each other with their hind legs and their sharp claws which could potentially damage these vital organs.

-2) Allows cats to stretch out when running at high speed or jumping.
+2) The pouch may allow cats to stretch out when running at high speed or jumping.

 3) The pouch may be used for greater stomach expansion if a cat gorges on a large meal.

 Obesity is a serious and growing health concern among domestic cats.
 It is our responsibility to keep a close eye on our cats to make sure they don’t gain too much weight.

-- The primordial pouch is a loose flap of skin, and you may notice it jiggles from side to side when a cat trots towards you.
+- Cats with primordial pouch: The primordial pouch is a loose flap of skin, and you may notice it jiggles from side to side when a cat trots toward you.
 It is located on the underside of the belly, and if you look down on the cat, it will be difficult to see.

-- The obese cat’s belly has an overall rounder shape, that will not jiggle from side to side the way the skin of the primordial pouch does.
+- Obese cats: The obese cat’s belly has an overall rounded shape, that will not jiggle from side to side the way the skin of the primordial pouch does.
 You should be able to feel the ribs when you run your hands along the cat’s sides; if you can’t, the cat is overweight and should seek veterinary advice on ways to help the cat get down to a healthy weight.